pritchardjeff/UFOs/README.md

 How to use the new site:

-### Step 1:

-Type in your desired filter, we will start with the Date Filter
+Go to the Filter Search section of the website.

+Enter your desired filter criteria, for this example we will look for triangle shaped UFOs in California.

+Enter triangle and ca into the filter.

+The data table should look like the image below.

 ## Summary